 Day Treatment and Training for Adults (DTTA)

 The building, La Española, takes its name after the local neighborhood area in Nogales.
-We house a variety of programs there, one is the Day Treatment and Training for Adults (DTTA) program.
+The Day Treatment and Training for Adults (DTTA) program provides training or opportunities for specialized sensory-motor, cognitive, communicative, social interaction and behavior training..

-The program organizes our social, sensory-motor, cognitive, communicative, and behavior training with activities like performing plays, showcasing artwork, working out in the gym, and learning sign language.
-Outside its walls, we enjoy the community and its food, and we enjoy traveling to new places.
+We have activities like performing plays, showcasing artwork, working out in the gym, and learning sign language.
+Outside its walls, we enjoy the community and its food and traveling to new places.

 Wednesdays are café days, each week someone new picks somewhere we get to go for coffee.